-Litigation concerning loans made by Standard Bank to Mongolian corporation and alleged fraudulent dissipation of loan monies.
+Litigation concerning loans made by Standard Bank to a Mongolian corporation and the alleged fraudulent dissipation of the loaned monies.
 Jurisdiction challenge in July 2014.
 Junior counsel for one of the defendant companies.

 - Shearman v Hunter Boot Ltd EWHC 47(QB)

-Acting for the Defendant in a dispute arising out of the termination of an agency agreement and raising preliminary issues as to the scope and effect of Regulation 17 of the Commercial Agents (Council Directive) Regulations 1993 under domestic and EU law (junior counsel to Ian Mill QC).
+Dispute arising out of the termination of an agency agreement, raising preliminary issues as to the scope and effect of Regulation 17 of the Commercial Agents (Council Directive) Regulations 1993 under domestic and EU law.
+Junior counsel for the Defendant (led by Ian Mill QC).

-- Acting for the Defendant in a claim in the High Court brought by the former director, shareholder and employee of a law firm under an alleged agreement for the making of “guarantee payments”.
-The claim raises issues of contractual formation and estoppel.
+- Acted for the Defendant in a claim in the High Court brought by the former director, shareholder and employee of a law firm under an alleged agreement for the making of “guarantee payments”.

 - Acted for the Defendant in a claim for agent’s remuneration owed under a purported contract for consultancy services in connection with the negotiation of a compensation claim against HS2.

-- Acting for a company in a potential High Court claim in contract, alternatively under the tortious duties owed by private carriers and/or bailees, in respect of the transportation of heavy machinery between company premises.
+- Advised a company in relation to a potential High Court claim in contract, alternatively under the tortious duties owed by private carriers and/or bailees, in respect of the transportation of heavy machinery between company premises.

-Acted for the Defendant in the High Court (Chancery Division), in a dispute with a former friend over sums claimed in relation to a variety of alleged trusts, partnership agreements, agency commission agreements and indemnities (junior counsel to Tom Croxford).
+Claim relating to a dispute between a well-known property tycoon and a former friend over sums claimed in relation to a variety of alleged trusts, partnership agreements, agency commission agreements and indemnities.
+Junior counsel for the Defendant (led by Tom Croxford).

 Acted for the Claimant in the Mercantile Court in a dispute concerning the enforceability of a personal guarantee over a number of lease agreements.

-- Latin American Investments Ltd and others v Maroil Trading Inc. (2012)
+- Latin American Investments Ltd and others v Maroil Trading Inc. (Commercial Court, 2012)

 Public Law and Human Rights